ibm-cloud-docs/bare-metal/troubleshooting-bare-metal.md

 Save the updated _/etc/ssh/sshd_config_ file.

-Restart sshd service on an Ubuntu or Debian Linux by using the following command:
+Restart sshd service on Ubuntu or Debian Linux by using the following command:

-*sudo systemctl restart ssh.service*
+`sudo systemctl restart ssh.service`
+{: pre}

-RHEL and CentOS Linux users, run the following command:
+RHEL and CentOS Linux users, run the following command to restart sshd service:

-*sudo systemctl restart sshd.service*
+`sudo systemctl restart sshd.service`
+{: pre}

 ### Port not configured for SSH
 {: #bm-port-number-configuration}